Lambert-Nguyen/cosmo-management/docs/reports/calendar_implementation_summary_2025-09-17.md

 - **Team Coordination**: Improved collaboration and communication
 - **Scalability**: Ready for future growth and enhancements

-The calendar implementation represents a significant milestone in the Aristay Property Management System, providing users with a powerful tool for managing their property operations efficiently and effectively.
+The calendar implementation represents a significant milestone in the Cosmo Property Management System, providing users with a powerful tool for managing their property operations efficiently and effectively.

 ---